xiaoheto/clever-prover/README.md

     ```bash
     pip install -e .
     ```
+>Note: To run open source models via vLLM, you need to also run `pip install copra-theorem-prover[os_models]`

 4. **Run install command to setup clever-bench**:
     ```bash
     clever-bench-install
+    # This will build the clever benchmark and install Lean 4 if not already installed
+    # tested on Linux, for other OS please refer to clever-bench README for Lean 4 installation instructions
     ```

->Note: To run open source models via vLLM, you need to also run `pip install copra-theorem-prover[os_models]`
+5. [Optional] **For running COPRA baselines you would additionally need to install itp-interface**:
+    ```bash
+    export LEAN_VERSION="4.15.0" # This is the version currently used in clever-bench
+    install-lean-repl
+    install-itp-interface
+    ```

 4. **Running the baseline**: